dynatrace-oss/opentelemetry-exporter-go/README.md

 # OpenTelemetry Go exporter for Dynatrace

-This is the home of the OpenTelemetry Go exporter for Dynatrace.
+This is the home of the OpenTelemetry Go trace exporter for Dynatrace.
 This package allows you to export spans to Dynatrace using the OpenTelemetry API.

 This package is provided as a "core package", meaning that no platform-specific span attributes are automatically